sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 **Jump to:** Cell 4 (extraction intro)

 **YOU SAY:**
-> "Our Snowflake FCTO gave us this baseline - solid PDF extraction using pdfminer.
-We enhanced it with 3 critical additions..."
+> "The key to precise citations is capturing COMPLETE position data during extraction.
+Let me show you what we capture..."

-**SHOW:** The before/after comparison:
+**SHOW:** The extraction output format with:
-- Before: `{'pos': (x, y), 'txt': '...'}`
+- Page numbers
-- After: Full page numbers, bounding boxes, dimensions
+- Full bounding boxes [x0, y0, x1, y1]
+- Page dimensions (for relative positioning)

 **RUN:** Cell 7 (`test_extract`)